AhmedElaidy/NavBar-React/README.md

 <hr>
 ## The Functionalities:
 <hr>
-- NavBar is a JavaScript project that has a one-button each that has a function.<br>
+- NavBar is a React project that has a one-button each that has a function.<br>
 - When the button is been clicked it runs a function that adds a class (show-links) to the navbar which makes the navbar appear.<br>
 - if the navbar already has (show-links) class then the button removes the class which makes the navbar disappears.<br>
 <hr>